-To live and surf great waves for the rest of there lives.
+To live and surf great waves for the rest of their lives.
 That is the dream of all surfers.

 During the winter of 2003/2004 two very different people met whilst on holiday in North Africa.
 They had one thing in common — a love of surfing.
 Not just the sport, but the lifestyle; the travel and adventure involved in the search for new places to surf in far off countries while experiencing diverse cultures.

 One came from Australia, a stronghold of modern surfing.
-He was born and bred with the ocean on his door step, and started surfing at a very young age, competing in contests and eventually becoming one of Sydney´s top surf photographers, and later one of Portugal’s most respected big wave water photographers.
+He was born and bred with the ocean on his doorstep and started surfing at a very young age, competing in contests and eventually becoming one of Sydney´s top surf photographers.
+Later, one of Portugal’s most respected big wave water photographers.

 The other hailed from Austria, a country landlocked on all sides.
-Without the ocean nearby, from an early age his afternoons and weekends were spent snowboarding in the winter and wakeboarding in the summer.
+Without the ocean nearby, from an early age his afternoons and weekends were spent snowboarding in the winter.
+And, of course wakeboarding in the summer.
 It was not until later in life that he was blessed with a love of surfing — the same love that consumes so many of us.
 He pursued his new passion at every opportunity.

 The Camps of Rapture — A Network of Surf Camps

 Each an entrepreneur in his own right, a chance meeting while surfing and traveling in Morocco resulted in the two putting their heads together in order to find a way to pursue their dreams.
 To surf great waves for the rest of their lives, the dream of all surfers.
 And so Rapturecamps were born.